brendansparrow/brendansparrow-com/pages/services.md

 ### Content Strategy

-I can improve the effectiveness and penetration of your brand online by providing an actionable road-map for your business’ long-term digital future.
-With this model in place, we can develop features that better engage your customers.
+I can improve the effectiveness and penetration of your brand online by providing an actionable road-map for your business’ future.
+With this model in place, we’ll develop features that better engage your customers.
 Whether you hope to boost site traffic, increase conversion or leverage social media, I can create a digital strategy that inspires real change.

 ### Interface Design and Interaction

 Working on the visual side of a product is where I really start to excel.
 Interface design goes beyond how the content looks.
 Visual design is about how to make the content communicate most effectively.
-I am able to dig into your specific company requirements and imbue the final product with the right tone and personality for your brand.
+I’m able to dig into your specific company requirements and imbue the final product with the right tone and personality for your brand.
 With 10 years experience in the design industry, I can create the best designs for beautiful, engaging, intuitive experiences.

 ### Web development and API integration